nicolasdb/claude-office/ARCHITECTURE.md

 Running `/init` clones from [ingram-technologies/claude-office-vault](https://github.com/ingram-technologies/claude-office-vault), which provides the base folder structure and Obsidian config.
 You can fork it to customize the structure for your team.

-The vault is designed to be kept on `master` as a bare template — work on a branch for team customizations so you can pull upstream updates cleanly.

 ---